souenzzo/graal/docs/reference-manual/native-image/getting-started.md

 Native Image for GraalVM Enterprise Edition is licensed under the [Oracle Technology Network License Agreement for GraalVM Enterprise Edition](https://www.oracle.com/downloads/licenses/graalvm-otn-license.html).

-### Further Reading
+## Further Reading

+### New Users

 This getting started guide is intended for new users or those with little experience of using GraalVM Native Image.
-We strongly recommend these users to check the [Native Image Basics](ProgrammingModel.md) guide to better understand some key aspects before going deeper.

-For a gradual learning process, check the Native Image [Build Overview](BuildOverview.md) and [Build Configuration](BuildConfiguration.md) documentation.

-Consider running [interactive workshops](https://luna.oracle.com/lab/5fde71fb-8044-4c82-aa1c-3f2e5771caed/) to get some practical experience.
+Consider learning more about Native Image by following our [how-to guides](guides/how-to-guides.md) or running our [interactive hands-on labs](https://docs.oracle.com/learn/?q=graalvm&sort=&lang=en).

+### Advanced Users
+If you want more in-depth details about GraalVM Native Image, go to [Native Image reference manuals](README.md).

 If you have stumbled across a potential bug, please [submit an issue in GitHub](https://github.com/oracle/graal/issues/new/choose).